 By the 1930s, many of Heinlenville’s original residents had passed on.
 Their children had grown up and integrated into the community at large, and the Chinese Exclusion Act had prevented new arrivals from China.
 When the Heinlenville estate declared bankruptcy, Heinlenville became the property of the City of San Jose, which razed the area with the exception of the Ng Shing Gung.

 Despite the objections of Clyde Arbuckle and other local historians, this last remnant of Heinlenville, was dismantled in 1949.
-In 1991, this piece of history was recovered, when the Ng Shing Gung was replicated and dedicated to the community by the Chinese Historical and Cultural Project.
+This piece of history was recovered, when the Ng Shing Gung was replicated and dedicated to the community by the Chinese Historical and Cultural Project on September 29, 1991.
 CHCP also established a long term maintenance trust fund of $45,000 to ensure the building will be kept up in future years.

 The Ng Shing Gung is now part of History Park, located in Kelley Park, San Jose.
 Today it serves as the Chinese American Historical Museum with exhibits depicting the history and culture of Chinese and Chinese Americans in the Santa Clara Valley.
 Highlights of the museum include the original 1888 gilded altar, statues of the five gods, and Home Base: A Chinatown Called Heinlenville, a video by Oscar-winning documentary film maker Jessica Yu, which depicts the life and contributions of the Chinese Americans in the last Chinatown in San Jose.
 (This video may be ordered by mail separately or as a part of the Golden Legacy curriculum for a donation.)